containers/podman-desktop/website/docs/extensions/write/when-clause-context.md

 Equality operators allow checking for equality of a context key's value againt a specified value.

-**Note:** the right-hand side is a value and not considered as a context key, so no value is searched in the context.
+**Note:** the right side is a value and not considered as a context key, so no value is searched in the context.
 If it contains whitespaces, it must be wrapped in single-quotes (for example `'my tool.exe'`)

 | Operator   | Symbol | Example                                     |
 | ---------- | ------ | ------------------------------------------- |